 This annual report on Form 10-K for the year ended December 31, 2023, or this Annual Report on Form 10-K, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve risks and uncertainties, principally in the sections entitled "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 All statements other than statements of historical fact contained in this Annual Report on Form 10-K, including statements regarding future events, our future financial performance, expectations for growth and revenues, anticipated timing and amounts of milestone and other payments under collaboration agreements, business strategy and plans, objectives of management for future operations, timing and outcome of legal and other proceedings and our ability to finance our operations are forward-looking statements.
 We have attempted to identify forward-looking statements by terminology including "anticipates," "approach," "believes," "can," "contemplate," "continue," "look forward," "ongoing," "could," "estimates," "expects," "intends," "may," "appears," "suggests," "future," "likely," "goal," "plans," "potential," "possibly," "projects," "predicts," "seek," "should," "target," "would" or "will" and other similar words or expressions or the negative of these terms or other comparable terminology.
-Although we do not make forward-looking statements and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements, to differ materially.
-The description of our Business set forth in Item 1, the Risk Factors set forth in Item 14 and our Management's Discussion and Analysis of Financial Condition and Results of Operations set forth in Item 7 as well as other sections in this report, discuss some of
+Although we do not make forward-looking statements unless we believe we have a reasonable basis for doing so, we cannot guarantee their accuracy.
+These statements are only predictions and involve known and unknown risks and uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements, to differ materially.
+The description of our Business set forth in Item 1 the Risk Factors set for

-• the accuracy of our estimates regarding expenses, future revenues, uses of cash, capital requirements and the need for additional financing;

-• the initiation, cost, timing, progress and results of our development activities, usability studies, preclinical studies and any clinical trials that we may be required to undertake;

-• the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions and/or limitations;

-- our plans to research, develop and commercialize our current and future product candidates; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing devices that are or may become available; - regulatory developments in the United States and other countries;
+- the accuracy of our estimates regarding expenses, future revenues, uses of cash, capital requirements and the need for additional financing; - the initiation, cost, timing, progress and results of our development activities, usability studies, preclinical studies and any clinical trials that we may be required to undertake; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions and/or limitations; - our plans to research, develop and commercialize our current and future product candidates; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing devices that are or may become available; - regulatory developments in the United States and other countries;